BlockchainCommons/torgap/Docs/FAQ.md

 The Torgap architecture is also able to leverage new _security_ in several ways.

-To start with, the Torgap architecture leaves behind the legacy security of _certs_ and _cert authorities_, instead utilizing the security of Tor itself.
-This removes the threat of compromised (or malicious) authorities and also improves the archiecture's non-correlation: now, attackers can't even correlate your usage of certificates on the internet.
+To start with, the Torgap architecture leaves behind the legacy security of certs and cert authorities, instead utilizing the security of Tor itself.
+This removes the threat of compromised (or malicious) authorities and also improves the archiecture's _non-correlation_: now, attackers can't even correlate your usage of certificates on the internet.

-In addition, because the Torgap architecture is built upon maps of isolated microservices, there are no large honeypots in the system.
-The imaginary fall of an individual service, like a SpotBit service, will reveal very limited information about the digital-asset system as a whole.
+In addition, because the Torgap architecture is built upon maps of isolated microservices, there are no large honeypots in the system thanks to _separation of interests_.
+The theoretical fall of an individual service, like a SpotBit service, will reveal very limited information about the digital-asset system as a whole.

 The _non-correlation_ itself is also a large advantage: no one knows who anyone else is, nor what else they're doing (with the exception of a user's Gordian Wallet, which is physically secured).
 This means that attacks on individual services reveal nothing about the system as a whole, nor how it connects up.